roxytheman/fmCustomFunctions/README.md

 # fmCustomFunctions
-Custom Functions developer for use in FileMaker Pro
+Custom Functions developed for use in FileMaker Pro